IBM/ibm-licensing-operator/README.md

   type: appregistry
 ```

-To add the OpenSource, log in to OpenShift Console and click the plus button on the right hand site of the header, and then copy the above operator source into the editor.
+To add the OpenSource:
+    1. Log in to OpenShift Console
+    2. Click the plus button on the right hand site of the header
+    3. Copy the above operator source into the editor.

 2\. **Create the `ibm-common-services` namespace**

-Open the `OperatorHub` page in the OCP console left menu, and `Create Project` named `ibm-common-services`.
+    1. From the hamburger menu in the OpenShift Console, go to **Operators>Operator Hub**.
+    2. Select **Create Project** and type **ibm-common-services** as a name.
+    3. Click **Create**

 ![Create Project](images/create-project.png)

-3\. **Install `IBM Licensing Operator` package in OperatorHub**
+3\. **Install IBM Licensing Operator package in OperatorHub**

     a.
 Open `OperatorHub` and search for `IBM Licensing Operator`.